How to Cancel or Update Your Change of Address

 - Cancel your address change order altogether.

-If you’re having trouble with the online address change system, then you can go into your local post office and cancel or update your change-of-address in person.
+If you are having trouble with the online address change system, then you may also go into your local Post Office™ and change your address in person.

 First, find a nearby Post Office™ location.